We are a truly grassroots organization.

 Take Action Now

-The Virginia Assembly is in session now.
-There are several bills pending that affect issues upon which the League of Women Voters has taken position.
-Now is the time to contact your state legislators in support of the League positions on the issues.
+The 2018 Virginia General Assembly will convene on January 10th, 2018.
+Currently, legislators are submitting bills for introduction in the GA.
+The public can track the kind of bills that will be coming up in this 2018 LS here.
 The League of Women Voters of Virginia publishes action alerts for League members to act on in timely fashion.
 The LWV-FA recommends its members to review the Action Alerts at LWV-VA and call or write to their state legislators as soon as possible in support of our issues.

 Here We Stand - Complete (Full statement of Fairfax Area League positions along with other League positions).